Is this program right for you?

 This program is a 15-credit program that can be completed entirely online.

-Courses are offered in either a self-paced format (completed on your own time within a set course start and end date) or are guided, instructor-led courses that require weekly student participation.
+Courses are offered in either a self-paced format (completed on your own time within a set start and end date) or are guided, instructor-led courses that require weekly student participation.

 To view details of each course, including upcoming course offerings, click on a course in the table below.